twilio-labs/paste/internal-docs/engineering/doc-site/docsearch.md

 We can then perform a similarity search using the user input as the query.

-Embeddings are cerated using the the [embedding script](../../../packages/paste-website/scripts/search/).
+Embeddings are generated using the the [embedding script](../../../packages/paste-website/scripts/search/).

 ## Returning results